HimoriK/book/src/ch04-01-what-is-ownership.md

 ### Variable Scope

-As a first example of ownership, we’ll look at the *scope* of some variables.
 A scope is the range within a program for which an item is valid.
 Take the following variable:

 ```rust